Component Options

 Many mainstream processors will include a stock air cooler.
 The higher end processors do not.

-the cooler MUST exceed that of the processor to prevent overheating.
-There are dozens of options
+The TDP of the cooler MUST exceed that of the processor to prevent overheating.
+There are

 - Air Cooler / Fan Tower (Lower cost / more reliable / longest life)